DrewRomanyk/glamrous.me/app/static/report3.md

 category model closely.
 It has the following fields :

 ```
+avg_price: decimal, average price of all products within this category
+avg_rating: decimal, average rating of all products within this category
 id: integer, unique category id given by the backend server
 name: string, name of the category
-avg_price: decimal, average price of all products within this category
-avg_rating: decimal, average rating of all products within this category
 num_products: integer, number of products within this category
+brands: list of brands associated with the category
+    name: string, name of brand
+    id: integer, primary key of brand
+tags: list of tags associated with the category
+    id: integer, primary key of tag
+    name: string, name of tag
 ```

 ##### glamrous.me/categories/:id [GET]